BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **The Flow (skip the error conditions for simplicity)**
 1. **Ordinary User** selects to create a SC and auxilary items required by the SC (e.g. material and load) and SAMM.
-2. **UI** emits an event to activate the system to create the requested objects.
+2. **UI** emits an event to activate the CS to create the requested objects.
 3. **System** creates the requested objects.
 4. **System** emits an event to initialize the user forms.
 5. **UI** initializes the user forms.
 6. **Ordinary User** fills the fields of the objects.
 7. **Ordinary User** selects to run the requested SAMMs.
-8. **UI** emits an event to activate the system to run the requested SAMMs.
+8. **UI** emits an event to activate the CS to run the requested SAMMs.
 9. **System** runs the requested SAMMs.
 10. **System** updates the SARs.
 11. **System** emits an event to activate the UI for the SARs.